-L. Manage drainage or discharge water such that contaminants are contained and managed on-site to minimise the conveyance of contaminants into watercourses or lakes.
+L. Manage drainage or discharge water such that Contaminants are contained and managed onsite to minimise the conveyance of Contaminants into water courses or lakes.

 - 52. Drainage or discharge of water into a watercourse or lake must only be undertaken where suitable protective measures have been provided to minimise degradation in the quality of the receiving water.
-Suitable protective measures may include, but are not limited to: - a) detention basins to regulate the rate, volume and quality of water discharged - b) reuse of drainage or discharge water that occurs under conditions that would not present a risk to public or environmental health - c) litter traps - d) pre-treatment of the water before discharge - e) a requirement that the quality of water drained or discharged into a watercourse lake or floodplain is of a quality similar to or better than that of the receiving water environment - f) discharge into the receiving waters occurs at times of naturally high flow - 53.
-All treatment devices must be appropriately managed to ensure that they continue to function according to their design, particularly in the removal of accumulated sediment and litter.
+Suitable protective measures may include, but are not limited to: - a) detention basins to regulate the rate, volume and quality of water discharged; - b) reuse of drainage or discharge water that occurs under conditions that would not present a risk to public or environmental health; - c) litter traps; - d) pre-treatment of the water before discharge; and - e) a requirement that the quality of water drained or discharged into a watercourse lake or floodplain is of a quality similar to or better than that of the receiving water environment.

+In addition, in zone HF5, this may include ensuring that discharge into the receiving waters occurs at times of naturally high flow.

+53. All treatment devices must be appropriately managed to ensure that they continue to function according to their design, particularly in the removal of accumulated sediment and litter.

-- 54. The rate, location and timing of discharge or drainage of water must occur such that: - a) the geomorphology of the watercourse or lake is protected; - b) water-dependent ecosystems (including their environmental water requirements), and migration of aquatic biota, are not adversely affected; - c) the flow capacity of the watercourse or lake is considered; and - d) there is no increase in the risk of flooding - 55.
-Storage of any contaminated water must only be undertaken in storage vessels with no natural catchment that are constructed to prevent leakage or overflow of any contaminated water.
+- 54. The rate, location and timing of discharge or drainage of water must occur such that: - a) the geomorphology of the watercourse or lake is protected; - b) water-dependent ecosystems (including their environmental water requirements), and migration of aquatic biota, are not adversely affected; - c) the flow capacity of the watercourse or lake is considered; and - d) there is no increase in the risk of flooding. - 55.
+In zone HF5, storage of any contaminated water must only be undertaken in storage vessels with no natural catchment that are constructed to prevent leakage or overflow of any contaminated water.